 Closed on Sunday

 If you want to avoid some of the crowds, I recommend coming during the week or arriving early.
-And if you happen to come during a crowded time, just take a deep breath, enjoy the view, grab a crepe at the Food Truck, and take a stroll around the gardens.
-Oh and I’ll be back when Magnolia Flour opens, so look out for my review on all the baked goods.
-I’m a giver like that.
+And if you happen to come during a crowded time, just take a deep breath, enjoy the view, grab a grilled cheese at the Food Truck, and take a stroll around the gardens.